VanderleiVargas-NOAA/VCasT-docs/source/pages/overview/quick-start.rst

 Quick Start Guide
 =================

-This guide walks you through setting up VCasT (Verification and Forecast Evaluation Tool) in a Python environment for immediate use and testing.
+This guide walks you through setting up VCasT in a Python environment for immediate use and testing.
 It assumes you have Python 3.8+ installed and access to Git.

 1. Set Up a Virtual Environment
 -------------------------------